sidramesh2018/calc/README.md

 [![Test Coverage](https://codeclimate.com/github/18F/calc/badges/coverage.svg)](https://codeclimate.com/github/18F/calc/coverage)
 [![Dependency Status](https://gemnasium.com/badges/github.com/18F/calc.svg)](https://gemnasium.com/github.com/18F/calc)

 CALC, which stands for Contracts Awarded Labor Category, is a tool to help contracting personnel estimate their per-hour labor costs for a contract, based on historical pricing information.
 The tool is live at [https://calc.gsa.gov](https://calc.gsa.gov).
-You can track our progress on our [trello board](https://trello.com/b/LjXJaVbZ/prices) or file an issue on this repo.
+You can track our progress or file an issue on this repo.

 ## Documentation